John has prospected for gold in Arizona 10 years. His experience taught him to deal with the terrain, heat, and gold fever. He makes tools.

 - State geologic survey sites are a good source of information about gold mining.
 The U.S. Geologic Survey has maps of large gold mining areas.

-Streak plates are glazed white tiles so that a powdered mineral can be seen clearly.
+Streak plates are glazed white tiles upon which portions of mineral can be scratched off to produce a line of powder.
+The powdered mineral can then be seen clearly, and the color of its streak can be observed.
 The streak contrasts with the white quite vividly.

 Rubbing a piece of gold across white unglazed porcelain tile will not leave a dark streak.
 If the streak is black it is not gold.
 Such a steak could indicate pyrite.
 Gold will reveal itself as a golden yellow.